-Healthcare professionals will make suggestions about your care during pregnancy and birth, based on research evidence and local guidelines.
+Healthcare professionals will make suggestions about your care during pregnancy and birth, based on local guidelines.
 To help you make informed choices, remember to ask questions based on the BRAINS acronym (a staple of childbirth preparation classes all over the world):

 B - what are the benefits?

 A - are there any alternatives?

 I - (think) what is our instinct telling us?

 N - what happens if we do nothing?

 S - smile - keep the space positive